kyma-project/telemetry-manager/docs/contributor/governance.md

 ### Nolint

-If linting warnings add to the development noise or are routinely ignored (for example, because some linters produce false-positive warnings), consider disabling the linter.
+If linting warnings add noise to the development or are routinely ignored (for example, because some linters produce false-positive warnings), consider disabling the linter.
 You can either suppress one or more lines of code inline, or exclude whole files.

 > **TIP:** The benefit of declaring linter exclusion rules on a file basis in the config file and not as package-level inline nolint instructions is that it is easier to visualize and analyse the linting suppressions.

-#### Inline //nolint
+#### Suppress linting warnings inline with //nolint
 To suppress a linting warning for a particular line of code, use nolint instruction `//no-lint:{LINTER} // {COMMENT}.` For the _LINTER_ and _COMMENT_ placeholders, you must enter the linter to be suppressed and a reason for the suppression.